 Since nothing is represented as “dots”, when a vector image is scaled, or zoomed, resolution is never lost.

 3D images simply take the vector image concept to the next level, and instead of building the image from 2D shapes, the image is created from 3D shapes.
-Animated movies use not pixel or bitmaps as the source of information, but 3D shapes.
+Animated movies use not pixels or bitmaps as the source of information, but 3D shapes.
+Blender is the leading open source tool for 3d.

 Tools: Software and/or Online Tools.